muggy8/improbable/from-me-to-me/K4fSYHh5.md

 It sure is strange living with these two.

-With Mikay out gathering ingrediants, I've been left alone with Phanna today.
+With Mikay out gathering ingredients, I've been left alone with Phanna today.

 "Um... what's that?"
 I asked looking at the strange looking food on Phanna's food tray unable to resist my curiosity.

-"Oh this? it's salmon. since I can't really cook or anything, I've been farming thing; I could eat raw."
+"Oh this? it's salmon.
+Since I can't really cook or anything, I've been farming thing; I could eat raw."

 "S-salmon?
 Can you grow stuff like that?"
 I asked in surprise as Phanna peeled some black looking blob.